Clarisa Crowell

-Clarisa Crowell is an American former softball player and current head coach at Penn State.
+Clarisa Kuulei Aloma Crowell (born November 20, 1980) is an American softball coach and former player.
+She currently serves as the head coach at Penn State.
 She previously served as the head coach at Miami.
+Crowell played college softball at Virginia Tech.

+Early life

+Crowell is of Hawaiian descent.
+She was born in Honolulu, Hawaii to Lori and Richard Crowell.
+Her family moved to Waldorf, Maryland in 1991.

 Playing career

 Crowell played college softball for Virginia Tech from 1999 to 2002.
 As a freshman, she posted a 25–8 record with a 1.05 earned run average (ERA), 209 strikeouts and three no-hitters, and was named to the Atlantic 10 All-Conference Team.
 As a sophomore, she posted a 20–8 record, with a 1.48 ERA, and hit .296 with nine home runs.
 Following the season she was named to the Virginia all-state team as a pitcher and an outfielder, becoming the first player in state history to make the team at two different positions in the same year.
 She finished her career with a 65–25 record, with a 1.39 ERA and 475 strikeouts.
 She also batted .289 for her career, with 16 home runs and 35 doubles.

 She finished her career ranked first in winning percentage (.722) and second in career ERA (1.36), strikeouts (362), wins (65), starts (87), innings pitched (614), appearances (106), complete games (62), and shutouts (26).
 She ranked fourth on the Hokies' career games played list (243) and finished her career with 200 hits, 293 total bases, and 104 runs scored.
 On November 7, 2013, she was inducted into the Virginia Tech Sports Hall of Fame, becoming the second softball player inducted into the Hall of Fame following Michelle Meadows in 2010.